connectivecpp/presentations/examples/README.md

 ![GH Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/connectivecpp/presentations/build_run_unit_test_cmake.yml?branch=develop&label=GH%20Actions%20build,%20unit%20tests%20on%20develop)

+The generated Doxygen documentation for the example code is [here](https://connectivecpp.github.io/presentations/).

 This example source code is taken from the presentations in the [presentations](https://github.com/connectivecpp/presentations/blob/main/presentations/) directory.
 The example code is in the [examples](http://github.com/connectivecpp/presentations/blob/main/examples/) directory.
                                                                                                                            This README file serves as both a typical README as well as the main page of the generated Doxygen HTML.